Libbu/ci-capstone-project/README.md

 #### Image-Overlays

-As the user mouses over either the two images beneath the "About Our Community" section on the home page, a translucent overlay drops down containing a link to register or log in to the site respectively.
+As the user mouses over either of the two images beneath the "About Our Community" section on the home page, a translucent overlay drops down containing a link to register or log in to the site respectively.
 On mobile devices this overlay appears if the users tap the images.
 This perhaps unexpected but nonetheless unbotrusive visual stimulation is intended to engage the user in the website as a whole.

 #### Hover Effect